-Virginia State University is accredited by the Southern Association of Colleges and Schools Commission on Colleges to award degrees at the associate, baccalaureate, masters, and doctoral levels.
+Virginia State University is accredited by the Southern Association of Colleges and Schools Commission on Colleges to award baccalaureate, masters, and doctorate degrees.
 Contact the Commission on Colleges at 1866 Southern Lane, Decatur, Georgia 30033-4097 or call 404-679-4500 for questions about the accreditation of Virginia State University.

 Normal inquiries about Virginia State University, such as admission requirements, financial aid, educational programs, etc., should be addressed directly to the institution and not to the Commission's office.
-The Commission requests that it is to be contacted only if evidence exists that appears to support an institution's significant non-compliance with a requirement or standard.